GregTechCEu/gtceu-modern-docs/docs/Gameplay/Steam/index.md

 Then mix them in a crafting table in _3_ to _1_ ratio.
 Then smelt the dust into an ingot.
 ![Bronze dust recipe](./assets/bronze_recipe.png)

 To power steam machines you will need to [Generate Steam](/docs/Gameplay/Steam/Steam-Generation.md),learn how to transport steam using pipes.
+You'll also need a wrench to set the _exhaust_, just sneak and right click on the center of the face you want to set the exhaust to!

 ## In this tier